HCL-TECH-SOFTWARE/ounce-maven-plugin/README.md

   Available parameters:

     aseApplication
-      Optional.
-Name of the application that is going to be used to publish on the AppScan Enterprise.
+      Name of the AppScan Enterprise application to associate the assessment with.
       Expression: ${ounce.aseApplication}

     assessmentOutput (Default: ${basedir}/${project.artifactId}.ozasmt)